yesodweb/yesod/README.md

 # update your package database if you haven't recently
 cabal update
 # install required libraries
-cabal install Cabal cabal-install cabal-src virthualenv
+cabal install Cabal cabal-install

+# use cabal-dev
+cabal install cabal-dev

+# or use virthualenv
+cabal install cabal-src virthualenv cd yesodweb # the folder where you put the yesod, persistent, hamlet & wai repos virthualenv --name=yesod
+. .virthualenv/bin/activate

 # clone and install all repos
-# see below about first using virthualenv before running ./scripts/install
+# see below about first using virthualenv/cabal-dev before running ./scripts/install
 for repo in hamlet persistent wai yesod; do git clone http://github.com/yesodweb/$repo
   (